pymc-devs/pymc-examples/myst_nbs/gaussian_processes/GP-MeansAndCovs.myst.md

 Circular kernel is similar to Periodic one but has an additional nuisance parameter $\tau$

-In the following [paper](https://hal.archives-ouvertes.fr/hal-01119942v1/document), the Weinland function is used to solve the problem and ensures positive definite kernel on the circular domain (and not only).
+In {cite:t}`padonou2015polar`, the Weinland function is used to solve the problem and ensures positive definite kernel on the circular domain (and not only).

 $$
 W_c(t) = \left(1 + \tau \frac{t}{c}\right)\left(1-\frac{t}{c}\right)_+^\tau